What is knee pain and why does it occur?

 What is knee pain?

-Knee pain refers to pain or discomfort in the knee area, which can be caused by various reasons such as injury, overuse, inflammation, or age-related wear and tear.
+Knee pain refers to pain or discomfort in the knee area, which can be caused by various factors such as injuries, overuse, inflammation, or age-related wear and tear.
 It often impairs mobility and quality of life, which is why targeted treatment is important to support joint function and relieve pain.

 Which ointment helps with knee pain?

-For knee pain, ointments containing anti-inflammatory and pain-relieving ingredients such as cannabis extracts, arnica, or wintergreen oil can be helpful.
-Products containing broad-spectrum hemp extract soothe joints, promote skin regeneration, and support natural pain relief without synthetic additives.
+For knee pain, ointments with anti-inflammatory and pain-relieving ingredients such as cannabis extracts, arnica, or wintergreen oil can be helpful.
+Products with broad-spectrum hemp extract have a calming effect on the joints, promote skin regeneration, and support natural pain relief without synthetic additives.

 Can knee pain be treated naturally?

-Yes, knee pain can often be treated naturally with herbal remedies such as hemp, arnica, or ginger, as well as with physical therapies such as heat, gentle movement, and targeted exercises.
+Yes, knee pain can often be treated naturally with herbal active ingredients such as hemp, arnica, or ginger, as well as through physical measures such as heat, gentle movement, and targeted exercises.
 In addition, an anti-inflammatory diet and care with certified, natural-based ointments can promote regeneration and reduce discomfort.

 How long does knee pain last?

-The duration of knee pain depends largely on the cause: Acute injuries can heal within days to weeks, while chronic pain caused by osteoarthritis or inflammation lasts longer and requires ongoing care.
-Early, sustained treatment with natural remedies can help shorten the duration and preserve joint function.
+The duration of knee pain strongly depends on the cause: acute injuries can heal within days to weeks, while chronic conditions due to osteoarthritis or inflammation last longer and require continuous care.
+Early, sustainable treatment with natural remedies can help shorten the duration and maintain joint function.

 Home remedies for knee pain include applying warm or cold compresses, gentle massages with herbal oils such as hemp seed oil, and anti-inflammatory teas made from ginger or turmeric.
-Regular exercise, moderate stretching, and elevating the knee also help relieve pain and promote circulation.
+Regular exercise, moderate stretching, and elevating the knee also contribute to pain relief and promotion of blood circulation.